 Again I reiterate, the dimensions given here are what make a mandar really comfortable; if they are not followed, and you get the idea your legs are too long or too short for this proportion, or you cannot easily find wood the right size, and it will be all right to change these proportions, you will find that you have an uncomfortable piece of furniture to sit on.
-To build a proper mandar boards are required: loose planks of unfinished raw wood can just be laid side by side, or the pieces joined; their length depends on the length of the mandar but the width must be 75 centimetres (30 inches).
+To build a proper mandar boards are required: loose planks of unfinished raw wood can just be laid side by side, or the pieces joined; their length depends on the length of the mandar but the width must be 750 millimetres (30 inches).
 This is the width of the bench one sits on.
 If you are building a mandar say three metres long against one wall, or one and a half metres long and then joining to make a corner, you have to make your measurements either by what you want or perhaps by the length of the wood planks available.

 In other words, do it the most sensible and economic way.
 Remember that in making the corner one section must be pushed right up against the wall into the corner and the end of the second section, which is going to go down the other wall, must be pushed up against it so there is no empty corner.
 Mandars can also be placed in such a way that the corner is left empty and a small table or lamp put in it, but it is much more practical, as far as seating capacity is concerned, if the mandar fits into the corner.
 If you use loose long boards they can rest on trestles on the top of which the boards are laid, or on a series of wooden boxes that happen to be the desired height, but if you build your bench solid, like a table, legs can be attached under the corners and also in the middle for extra support, if the mandar is very long.
-The height of your mandar from the floor to the top of the boards should be 33 centimetres (13 inches).
-More than this will not produce a comfortable seat because on top of this must now be placed a mattress the same width and length as the boards and about 10 to 13 centimetres high (4 to 5 inches).
+The height of your mandar from the floor to the top of the boards should be 330 millimetres (13 inches).
+More than this will not produce a comfortable seat because on top of this must now be placed a mattress the same width and length as the boards and about 100 to 130 millimetres high (4 to 5 inches).
 This mattress can be stuffed with cotton, with kapok (a natural vegetable silk-like fibre that grows on trees in many parts of the world), some type of straw or grass, or even excelsior or foam rubber—though the latter will be hot and may be much more expensive.
 The final part of your mandar consists of the cushions that form a solid row all along the wall, the same length as the seat.
 Again, the proper dimensions of these make all the difference in comfort.
-They should be about 35 centimetres high (14 inches) and 15 centimetres deep (6 inches).
+They should be about 350 millimetres high (14 inches) and 150 millimetres deep (6 inches).
 Their length will depend on how many divide into the length of the mandar itself.
-In other words if each wood seat is 200 centimetres long you can have either four cushions 50 centimetres in length or, if your mandar was only 150 centimetres long, you could make two cushions 75 centimetres in
+In other words if each wood seat is 2 metres long you can have either four cushions 0.5 metres in length or, if your mandar was only 1.5 metres long, you could make two cushions 0.75 metres in